understanding-the-connected-home/book/present.md

 When these complex systems are visible and modifiable for everyday users, we learn about about how they work.
 This visibility can lead us to knowingly change our own behavior to get the outcomes we want.
 Rather than building vast surveillance machines, let's employ this to build a learning cycle as a tool of user empowerment.

-For example, let's take a look at Toyota's hybrid electric car, the Prius.
-It offers drivers a dashboard showing how the car uses and stores energy.
+The Toyota Prius' dashboardis a useful example of a simple, actionable display of complex data.
+It shows how the car uses and stores energy.
 Most users would be unfamiliar with how electric car engines worked, let alone how their driving behavior affects energy consumption.
 However, by reading this simplified real-time information, people can observe how their behavior changes the system and adjust their driving accordingly.[^1]

 ![Toyota Prius dashboard](https://raw.githubusercontent.com/understanding-the-connected-home/book/master/img/prius_dashboard.jpg)